elizabeth-fw/GEE_Cloud_Masking/README.md

 # GEE_compositing

 This script performs cloud masking on satellite images taken by Landsat or sentinel 2.
-It filters out and buffers pixels flagged as cloudy, shadowed or unclear while keeping the clean pixels which indicate no cloud.
-Then it builds a cloud-filtered, scaled image collection, compositing all the processed images together.
+It filters out and buffers pixels flagged as cloudy, shadowed or unclear while keeping the clean pixels indicating no cloud.
+It builds a cloud-filtered, scaled image collection, compositing all the processed images together before exporting them.

 AOI
   -	Import AOI shapefile from assets.

 Scaling factors
   -	Apply optical and thermal scaling factors for surface reflectance imagery.
   -	Imagery scaling factors can be found on the Earth Engine Data Catalog.

 Masking
   -	Landsat
     -	Cloud masking based on the different QA bands.